 The dispensary is for patients who live more than 1 mile from a retail pharmacy.
 If you believe you fulfill this criteria (which is set by the government), please let us know as the practice is able to dispense most medications prescribed before you leave the surgery (saving any delay or need to visit a pharmacy).

 The dispensary accepts telephone requests for repeat prescriptions from elderly and housebound patient only.
 Calls will be accepted between 10:00 - 12:00 and 16:00 - 17:00.
 The dispensary is closed to patients between 1-2pm daily.

 The dispensary number is 01335 301840

-Patients on repeat medication will be asked to see a Clinical Pharmacist, Doctor, Advanced Nurse Practitioner or Practice Nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
+Patients on repeat medication will be asked to see a Clinical Pharmacist, Doctor, Advanced Nurse Practitioner or Practice Nurse at least once, often twice a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.